 Niki Caro's near wordless Sure to Rise was nominated for best short film at the 1994 Cannes Film Festival.
 Four years later her debut feature Memory and Desire was invited to Cannes.
 Caro followed it with Whale Rider, winner of more than 27 awards, and still one of New Zealand's most successful films abroad.
 Since then Caro has directed everywhere from vineyards in France to mining towns in Minnesota.

-I feel I’ve never really had to fight to be a feminist or filmmaker [in NZ].
+I feel I’ve never really had to fight to be a feminist or filmmaker [in New Zealand].
 Stories about girls Pai’s age tend to be about sexual awakening.
 I wanted to tell the story of how Pai awakens to her own strength and power.
-Niki Caro
+Niki Caro on Whale Rider

 This debut feature from director Niki Caro follows a Tokyo woman and her fiance who elope to New Zealand.
 A stunted beginning to their sexual relationship is overcome in a cave on an isolated West Coast beach.
 Shortly afterwards he drowns.
 She returns to a suffocating Tokyo before being drawn back to the cave.
 The restrained study of eroticism and grief was based on a short story by Peter Wells (itself inspired by a true story).
 Desire was selected for Critics' Week at Cannes (1998), and won best film at 1999's NZ Film Awards and a special jury prize for Caro.